 What prompted you to relocate from NY to LA?
 Now in 2020, especially with COVID, do you feel like one market has become better than the other?
 And do you feel like other cities are becoming good markets for people to work in now?

 I moved, basically, because at the time there was more work here.
 At the time, it was either LA or New York.
 I had a small child so I said, well, let me just try.
 When I got here, I got a job within five days.
 I got a job on Texas Chainsaw Massacre 2.
 At the time, there was a waiting list of five years to get into the union.
-I got into union like within a year that I was here.
+I got into the union within a year that I was here.
 It just turned out to be the right place at the right time.

 I think currently you’ve got New York, LA.
-Atlanta now has post production.
-I think another one that’s going to be rising up soon is New Mexico, because Netflix (from what I hear) is going to be doing post-production there because they do a lot of production.
+Atlanta now has post-production.
+I think another one that’s going to be rising up soon is New Mexico because Netflix (from what I hear) is going to be doing post-production there because they do a lot of production.
 There’s a lot of shooting that goes on in New Mexico.
 I think that that’s going to be another place to go.

 Even with COVID, a lot of people now work from home.
 I was going to say the challenge is during the mix, however, we just finished working on Coming to America 2 where I wound up having to be part of the time doing the mix at home.
 I was able to listen to the mix and hear them in case they needed something right away, and then I have to send it through Aspera.
 So there is a way to be at home and be at the mix at the same time.